e1esm/LyrVibe/README.md

         - link to the music video
         - Views on the platform
 - Add artist profile to the service - ✅
-- Summarize users's feedback on their songs based on the comments left - ❌
+- Summarize users' feedback on their songs based on the comments left - ❌
 - Delete song from the service - ❌
 - Update artist profile - ❌
 - Post whole album - ❌